MrYsLab/s2a_fm/README.md

 ------------------------
 New Features for 1.3

-1. Support for the Snap!Mobile Physical Computing Project
+1. Support for the upcoming Snap!Mobile Physical Computing Project in "Instructables"

 2. Spanish Translation of Block Text and a Spanish Tutorial provided courtesy of Professor José Manuel Ruiz